Skip to content

 Verify the implementation

-If you used the Docker script to connect a data plane earlier in Configure a data plane node, your default proxy URL is localhost:8000.
+If you used the Docker script to connect a data plane earlier, your default proxy URL is localhost:8000.

 Enter the proxy URL into your browser’s address bar and append the route path you just set.
 The final URL should look something like this: